 We spend our life energy on understand what we believe the world wishes or expects from us.
-We become frantic with ego-infested thoughts of always needing or demanding something.
+This usually caused us to become frantic with ego-infested thoughts of always needing or demanding something.
 We often feel the need to be right.
 Is it possible that we are living a lie?

 Or would it be more appropriate to say that we are pursuing a lie?